merlante/quarkus-kafka-inventory-demo/guides/basic-demo-guide.md

 (This script installs any apps specified in scripts/demo_apps.json.)

 WARNING: If the specified project, i.e. kafka-inventory-demo, already exists, it will delete it and recreate everything.

+10. Go back to the browser dashboard and you should see, in the middle, reserved-stock messages (accumulating), and, on the right, a view of available stock updating in real-time.

+The reserved-stock plus available-stock should equal the overall stock-levels (on the left) for each SKU.